 I’m also working on grocery spending.
 It’s our biggest household expense.
 I don’t want to change our eating habits or do coupons again.
 And I already don’t buy convenience foods.

 So, the primary way to lower our food spending is to combat waste.
 Which is why I googled “what to do with leftover salmon” just now.
 I’m happy to report that the Salmon Chowder was surprisingly delicious and everyone ate it happily.
 This is a wonderful find, since I always somehow make too much salmon.
 More on this in a future post.

 Utilities.
 I asked our energy company for an audit.
 I’ve done this before, but in our previous home, which we did not own.
 Did you know they provide this service for free?
 Read: I got an energy audit.

-Future projects: refinancing our home and hubby’s truck.
+Future project: refinancing our home.
 I’ll keep you updated.

 The Year of Financial Optimization, all the posts, will link here